triptease/docs/consent.md

 </script>
 ```

-The attribute can be set and updated and the Triptease script will automatically update and make sure only the correct
+The attribute can be set or updated and the Triptease script will automatically detect the change and make sure only the correct
 storage mechanisms are allowed and that the correct Triptease products are loaded.

-This attribute can have any of the following values:
+This attribute can have any of the following values: `none`, `essential`, `functionality`, `performance`, `advertising`, `all`

+Multiple values can also be provided. eg `essential, functionality, performance` which would combine the applications allowed.

+## What does each Consent Mode do?

 ### None

-This value can be used *before* the user has given any consent at all.
+Storage consent `none` can be used *before* the user has given any consent at all.
 No Triptease products will be run and no browser
 storage or cookies will be used.
 If the user closes the browser and reopens then Triptease will think this has been done
 by 2 completely different user/devices.
 In effect the browser is automatically forgetting this user/device when closed.